Musing About Marriage Equality

 Inheritance — do laws that exist now on inheritance — e.g. giving 1/3 of the estate in some states automatically to the spouse and 2/3 to children — apply to all spouses and children, or only pairs within the group?
 How are surviving spouse benefits calculated and who gets them?
 Are separate checks sent to each of the surviving spouses?
 Since such benefits can be given now even after divorce, in certain circumstances, what if the surviving spouses are no longer married to each other yet are equally eligible?

 There are a LOT of legal implications.
-Whether or not one accepts that it is a “good thing” or even ought to be accepted on the principle that people have some rights to be wrong — the legal implications are complicated and a simple “yes let’s include this” won’t suffice to implement such a change.
+Whether or not one accepts that marriage of more than two people is a “good thing” or even ought to be accepted on the principle that people have some rights to be wrong — the legal implications are complicated and a simple “yes let’s include this” won’t suffice to implement such a change.
 When I’ve talked with people in polyamorous relationships, or even marriages that are legal in other parts of the world but not in this country, I realize that those in such relationships do not agree among themselves how these issues get sorted out.
 At a minimum, every such marriage would require detailed legal agreements.

 If society gets to a point where we are considering the legalities of polygamy, we’ll sort it out, but we’re not there yet.
 It’s a quite different social problem from simply removing race (as happened with Loving v.
 Virginia) or gender of the partner as an impediment to a legal marriage.